nd9600/spiderweb/README.md

 * Deleting a graph doesn't delete the posts in it, only the links - you can add the posts to another graph

 ### Online version
-I haven't made it yet
+I haven't made it yet, but you can host a release wherever you want yourself.

 ## Development
 ### Offline
 To work on the offline version:

 1. You need [Node](https://nodejs.org/en/) ([NVM](https://github.com/nvm-sh/nvm) is good for this) and [Gulp](https://gulpjs.com/docs/en/getting-started/quick-start), then
 2. `git clone git@github.com:nd9600/spiderweb.git && cd spiderweb`
 3. `npm install && gulp && npm run dev`
 4. Copy the `assets` folder from `public/` into `dist`/
-5. Then you can open `dist/index.html` and it should load - you might need to change the URLs to the JS files in the `<script>`s at the bottom to get it to work
+5. Then you can open `dist/index.html` and it should load - you might need to change the URLs to the stylesheets & the JS files in the `<script>`s at the bottom to get it to work

 ### Online
 To work on the online version: